Early stages of collective cell invasion: Biomechanics: Active migration forces

 The resulting new configuration is accepted according to the probability given by Eq.~\eqref{eq2} with energy $\Delta H=\Delta H_\text{volume}+\Delta H_\text{contact}+\Delta H_\text{mig}$ instead of Eq.~\eqref{eq3}.

-The two approaches can be summarized as follows: \begin{itemize} \item \textit{Single time step:} Combines stiffness and migration forces in a single equation ($\mathbf{K}\mathbf{u} = \mathbf{f} + \mathbf{f}_m$) at the same time step.
-While simple to implement, this approach may fail to generate effective migration displacement under certain conditions. \item \textit{Fractional time step:} Separates the stiffness ($\mathbf{K}\mathbf{u} = \mathbf{f}$) and migration ($\mathbf{K}\mathbf{u}_m = \mathbf{f}_m$) force computations into distinct time steps that have distinct strain tensors hence and energy changes.
-This method allows iterative updates to the Hamiltonian for stiffness forces at $t=n$ and migration forces at $t=n+1/2$. \end{itemize} The flowcharts of the two approaches are presented in Appendix \ref{ap:a}.
+The two approaches can be summarized as follows: \begin{itemize} \item \textit{Single time step:} Combines traction and migration forces in a single equation ($\mathbf{K}\mathbf{u} = \mathbf{f} + \mathbf{f}_m$) at the same time step.
+The energy change is given by Eq.~\eqref{eq6} with the function $h(E)$ of Eq.~\eqref{eq9} in which the YMT may correspond to the target pixel in extension and it corresponds to the source pixel in retraction (choice A) or always to the target pixel (choice B).
+While simple to implement, this approach may not generate effective migration displacement as explained before. \item \textit{Fractional time step:} Separates traction ($\mathbf{K}\mathbf{u} = \mathbf{f}$) and migration ($\mathbf{K}\mathbf{u}_m = \mathbf{f}_m$) force computations into distinct time steps that have distinct strain tensors and therefore different energy changes.
+While the durotaxis (traction force) half step keeps the extension-retraction symmetry, in the migration half step, the YMT is that of the target pixel, both in extension and in retraction.
+The fractional step CPM allows iterative updates to the Hamiltonian for traction forces at $t=n$ and migration forces at $t=n+1/2$. \end{itemize} The flowcharts of the two approaches are presented in Appendix \ref{ap:b}.

-As shown in Fig~\ref{fig4}, the fractional time step method ensures that active cells reach the attraction point away from the reference point even under challenging adhesion configurations, outperforming the single time step approach.
-Consider the same configuration as in Fig.~\ref{fig3}(f).
-In the absence of the migration force, active cells escape from the aggregate without a preferred direction; see Fig.~\ref{fig4}(b).
+To recapitulate, as shown in Fig~\ref{fig4}, the fractional time step CPM ensures that motile cells reach the attraction point even under challenging adhesion configurations, outperforming the single time step approach.
+Consider Pattern 6 in Fig.~\ref{fig2}(f).
+Without the migration force, motile cells escape from the aggregate with no preferred direction; see Fig.~\ref{fig4}(b).
 What happens when we add reference/attraction points and a migration force as in Figs.~\ref{fig4}(c) and \ref{fig4}(d)?
-Cluster migration is easier to achieve as neighboring pixels with different stiffness thresholds generate a gradient directing movement toward the attraction point.
-However, migration sometimes fails when traction and migration forces are combined in a single time step as in Fig.~\ref{fig4}(c) but the fractional step approach succeeds as shown by Fig.\ref{fig4}(d).
+Cluster migration is easier to achieve as neighboring pixels with different YMTs generate a gradient directing movement towards the attraction point.
+Sometimes migration does not occur with traction and migration forces combined in a single time step, cf Fig.~\ref{fig4}(c), but the fractional step approach succeeds, cf Fig.~\ref{fig4}(d).